-If you enjoyed a great Thanksgiving Day feast, then you may be asking yourself how long does turkey last in the fridge?
+If you enjoyed a great Thanksgiving Day feast, Christmas Day dinner or a casual mid-week turkey roast (it could happen) then you may be asking yourself how long does turkey last in the fridge?
 And, it's an important question, not only helping you waste less food, but also avoid the disappointment of any food spoiling which can lead to food poisoning. it's not what anyone needs.

 How to store cooked turkey correctly is simple, and you will definitely have time to enjoy your favorite leftover turkey recipes also when this bird is cooked correctly.
 Read our quick how-to, to understand how long you can keep cooked turkey in the fridge or freezer for, and to enjoy the rest of the Holidays in complete merriment.